Kenny-jnr/portfolio/README.md

 [🌐 Portfolio Website](https://your-portfolio-link.com)

-The purpose of this project is to have a place to show my "who I am", my experiences, and especially journey through the development of my projects.
+The purpose of this project is to have a place to show my "who I am", my experiences, and especially the journey through the development of my projects.

 ## What it Entails